The Cost Of Waiting For The Market

 Any seller wanting to keep their property priced above the market value indefinitely is, as already stated, essentially waiting for the market to catch up to their asking price, which can possibly happen in a rising market.

 But please be aware that in a rising market, although it’s possible that we can achieve a higher price for our home, we may end up paying a higher price for the next home that we intend to purchase, especially if we are planning to upsize our home!
-Because in a rising market, property values will increase in many areas (with values in some areas increasing more than in other areas).
-Therefore, any increase in value we gain from waiting for the market before selling our home can be partially or entirely lost in the higher price we pay for our next home!
-And this is assuming that the market does eventually catch up to our asking price!
+Because in a rising market, property values/prices will increase in many areas (with values/prices in some areas increasing more than in other areas).
+Therefore, any increase in value we gain from waiting for the market before selling our home can be partially or even entirely lost in the higher price we pay for our next home!
+This is of course assuming that the market does eventually catch up to our asking price!

 Are there any merits to waiting for the market?

-In order to answer that question, let’s take a look at a few scenarios in the images below, and assume for the purposes of those examples (and for simplicity) that the market rises or falls at the same rate of 5% across the country.
+In order to answer the question on whether there are any merits to waiting for the market, let’s take a look at a few scenarios in the images below, and assume for the purposes of those examples (and for simplicity) that the market rises or falls at the same rate of 5% across the country.

 There are of course further scenarios and factors to consider when weighing the merits of waiting for the market.
 For example, we can potentially gain if:

-In a rising market, the property value of our area has risen more than the property value of the area that we intend to move to.
+In a rising market, the property values/prices in our current area have risen more than the property values/prices in the area that we intend to move to.

-In a falling market, the property value of our area has fallen less than the property value of the area that we intend to move to.
+In a falling market, the property values/prices in our current area have fallen less than the property values/prices in the area that we intend to move to.

 A rising market can be caused by certain economic or political influences, but this is too unpredictable to rely on or time.

-We can try to rely on a more predictable fundamental property cycle to reach the recovery or boom period.
+We can try to rely on a more predictable fundamental property cycle to reach the recovery or boom period before deciding to sell.
 However, depending on what stage we are at in the cycle, we may still have to wait several years for the market to eventually catch up to our asking price, even during a boom period!

 We are allowing our home to become stagnant and grow stale on the market while we are waiting for the market to catch up.
 A rising market isn’t guaranteed to overcome diminishing buyer confidence due to the diminishing time value of our home and social proof affirmation working against us!

-Personally, I would recommend against waiting for the market, as I do not believe this to be a worthwhile endeavour.
-Doing so would involve too many variables in the market, as well as require unnecessary risk, patience, and precision of timing - all for a potential reward that I am not of the belief is worth the risk and the wait.
+Personally, I would recommend against waiting for the market altogether, as I do not believe this approach to be a worthwhile endeavour.
+Waiting for the market would involve too many variables within the market, as well as require unnecessary risk, patience, and precision of timing - all for a potential reward that I am not of the belief is worth the risk and the wait.
 In general, waiting for the market rarely pays off!

-Giving up control and bargaining power to the market
+Giving up control and bargaining position to the market

 Our home is susceptible to the ever-changing nature of the market